larder/teamcity/README.md

 Agent
 -----

 The agent recipe supports setup for multiple agent per host.
-Per agent am entry in `node['teamcity']['agents']` handles all options for this agent.
+Per agent an entry in `node['teamcity']['agents']` handles all options for this agent.
 The key is a chef internal name for the agent and does not have to be the name for the agent in teamcity.
 It is only used if you have multiple agents, to distinguish the agents (primary as suffix for the teamcity-agent service).

 Per default a default agent is configured.
 If you want to setup more agents, create additional entries and ensure that the paths do not interact.
 Read also [the official documentation](http://confluence.jetbrains.com/display/TCD7/Setting+up+and+Running+Additional+Build+Agents#SettingupandRunningAdditionalBuildAgents-InstallingSeveralBuildAgentsontheSameMachine) for more information and limitations.